hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Cells accessed through the supported functions (by being part of their arguments) are now accounted by the CalcLooping trapping logic both wrt the callDepth as well as cell calcCnt.

+:rcopy[asis] and :rgennums now increase the spreadsheet size, if required.